 Mother’s Day is actually a part of Lent

 Lent is the build-up to Easter and Easter is a celebration of Christ’s rebirth.
 What better a thing to celebrate during the fourth Sunday of Lent than mothers?
 The Sundays of Lent are all joyous occasions for Christians everywhere – here in the UK the fourth of these Sundays is known as Mothering Sunday.
 Mothering Sunday was originally all about returning to your home (or ‘mother’) church, and eventually it became a celebration of motherhood.
 Lent, as mothers around the country are sure to remind you, is all about giving generously!

 Good Friday is a bit of a strange name

 The term “Good Friday” seems a bit strange at first glance given that it is the day we remember Jesus’ crucifixion and burial.
 Scholars continue to debate the correct origin of the word good; some attribute it as meaning Holy, or Pious, while others argue that it comes from a corruption of ‘God Friday’.
 The Oxford English Dictionary opts for the first – but either definition hints at the significance of the day.
 Good Friday is certainly the holiest Friday of any given year.

 Want to experience a different kind of Lent?
 Since 2011, a growing community from the UK and across the world have been joining the 40acts generosity challenge run by the Christian charity Stewardship.
-You can find out more about the challenge here, or sign up for lots of extra resources for churches, youth groups and schools here.
+You can find out more about the challenge here, or view previous acts here.